BY SOFO ARCHON

 To live means to learn, and those who are more open to learning are the ones who manage to live better.

-Here I would like to share six powerful lessons that I have learned in my journey which completely changed my life, and might change yours too, if you give them the attention they deserve.
+Here I would like to share six powerful lessons that I have learned in my journey and which completely changed my life, and might change yours too, if you give them the attention they deserve.

 1. Freedom goes hand in hand with responsibility